-The Family Court divisions of the Twenty-Second Judicial District Court include Division “K” – Judge Devereux and Division “L” – Judge Amacker.
+The Family Court divisions of the Twenty-Second Judicial District Court include Division “K” – Judge Oppenheim and Division “L” – Judge Amacker.
 These court divisions have jurisdiction over certain family court matters including divorce, child custody, child support, paternity, partition of property in connection with a matrimonial regime, protective order hearings and all types of adoption proceedings.

 The Twenty-Second Judicial District Family Court uses hearing officers to provide expedited processing of all family court issues.
 Whenever a family court matter is filed, it is assigned to a hearing officer.
 The following frequently asked questions and answers provide you with the information needed to prepare for the hearing officer conference and, if necessary, a subsequent appearance before a family court judge.

 Download Forms online or paper copies of the forms are located as follows:

 In St. Tammany Parish on the 3rd floor in the hearing officers waiting area in the kiosk on the wall and in Washington Parish in the clerk’s office on the table adjacent to civil filings and at the self help resource center across the street from the courthouse in the drug screening office.